Culture and Climate

 Harmful Behavior Prevention

-Harmful behavior prevention & response: Multi-disciplinary research to inform DoD policy
+Multidisciplinary research to inform DoD policy

 Wellbeing and Resiliency 04

-Evaluating prevention programs, practices, and policies
+• Evaluating prevention programs, practices and policies.

-Developing repositories of evidence-informed prevention activities
+• Developing repositories of evidence-informed prevention activities.

-Analyzing sexual assault investigative interview and case files to improve interview training
+• Analyzing sexual assault investigative interview and case files to improve interview training.

-Conducting a survey on social interactions and sexual behavior to understand risk factors for harmful behavior
+• Conducting a survey on social interactions and sexual behavior to understand risk factors for harmful behavior.

-Assessing the state of knowledge on factors associated with risk of sexual harassment or assault
+• Assessing the state of knowledge on factors associated with risk of sexual harassment or assault.

-Research Spotlight: Providing Technical Assistance to Support Program Evaluation in the National Guard
+Providing Technical Assistance to Support Program Evaluation in the National Guard

 See our full report.

-Research Spotlight: Statistical Methods Inform Suicide Prevention Planning
+Statistical Methods Inform Suicide Prevention Planning

 Wellbeing and Resiliency 05

 To help the National Guard Bureau (NGB) decide how suicide prevention funding and programs would best be distributed across the U.S., IDA researchers conducted quantitative analyses of suicide rates in the U.S. Army National Guard (ARNG) and in the general population.
-The analysis revealed that while the ARNG suicide rate was higher than in the general population, differences in age, sex, and geographic distribution could explain much of the difference.
+The analysis revealed that while the ARNG suicide rate was higher than in the general population, differences in age, gender and geographic distribution could explain much of the difference.
 Accordingly, the team recommended a set of prevention programs with evidence of success among the general population.

 See our research summary and full report.